JihanePett/tbd-recipes/README.md

 ## Testing

 **http://ami.responsivedesign.is/** has been used to see how the site performs on different Apple devices and their viewports, all pages, links, icons performed as expected on all devices.

 **Desktop**
 Google Chrome, Internet Edge & Mozilla Firefox browsers; all pages, links on those pages, and footer icon links perform well on all viewport sizes.
 Developer tools were also used on all browsers for the various viewport sizes.

 **Mobile**
 used Huawei CLT-L09, Samsung Note 9, Iphone 4 and 5 to check every pages and links, all performs well on all devices.

 **App testing**
+Prior to the main testing, I had to test the app on heroku and constently have the debug on True in my app.py

 First step taken was to set up the Mongodb database and decide on the collections and interactions of all.
 Making my route to the database was the first test completed successfully as soon as flask was installed.

 The second test was making sure all the secret keys were encoded in the environmental variable and also added into Heroku for deployment
 The CRUD testing was run first through the terminal then after taking the select forms from materialize and setting up 2 new collections within Mongodb
 I was able to test the ability to complete all of the CRUD capabilities with success.

 For the search box, I had to create an index on my db through Python, once created and a quick look at mongodb to see if it showed, I created the search route and linked it to that index on my_recipes.